On complete classes of valuated matroids: Introduction

 A fundamental operation which preserves Lorentzian polynomials is by the multiplicative action of non-negative matrices in the argument~\cite[Theorem~2.10]{BraendenHuh:2020}.
 This means that, given a Lorentzian polynomial $p$ in $n$ variables, a non-negative matrix $A \in \R^{n \times k}$ and a variable vector $(y_1,\dots,y_k)$, the polynomial given by $p(A\cdot y) \in \R[y_1,\dots,y_k]$ is also Lorentzian.

-We demonstrate that several basic operations for Lorentzian polynomials translate to the basic operations considered for valuated matroids via \emph{tropicalization}.
-Most notably, the action of the multiplicative semigroup of non-negative matrices on Lorentzian polynomials translates to induction via bipartite graphs for valuated matroids (Theorem~\ref{thm:Lorentzian-transformation}).
+We demonstrate that several basic operations for Lorentzian polynomials translate to the basic operations considered for valuated matroids via \emph{tropicalization}, where one replaces the polynomial by a map from the exponents to the respective coefficients.
+Most notably, the multiplicative action of non-negative matrices on Lorentzian polynomials translates to induction via bipartite graphs for valuated matroids (Theorem~\ref{thm:Lorentzian-transformation}).

 Taking polynomials which correspond to our family of counterexamples given in Definition~\ref{def:class} via tropicalization, we can deduce limitations on constructions of Lorentzian polynomials.
 Explicitly, we show that not all Lorentzian polynomials over the Puiseux series can be realized by the action of non-negative matrices on \emph{generating functions of matroids} (Theorem~\ref{thm:matroid+induced+subclass}).
 We then show a weaker restriction for Lorentzian polynomials over the reals, namely that there exist Lorentzian polynomials that would require arbitrarily large matroids to be realized by this construction.
 The proof is based on the relation between polynomials over real-closed fields via Tarski's principle.